 Choosing and Pre-Registering for Writing Courses and Seminars

 During the summer before your arrival, you will have the opportunity to pre-register for two kinds of courses intended exclusively for first-year students.
 At Wellesley, First-Year Writing courses are required of all students, while First-Year Seminars are optional, but strongly encouraged.
 As an entering student, you will have the opportunity to express your preferences and be placed in a writing course and, if you choose, a seminar as well.
 You will tell us about your preferences by completing the pre-registration form on MyWellesley, and the information here will help you start thinking about these opportunities.
-Start by watching Prof. Velenchik's video; in it she walks you through the form, and more importantly, the thought process behind the choices you will make.
+Before anything else, please watch the video posted here .
+It describes the form and more importantly, the thought process behind the choices you will make.
 You must watch the video before completing the form.
 Then, take a look at our course offerings:

 First-Year Writing Courses are listed here